On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-The Edge QE strategy outperforms the Mobile-Edge QEP strategy with large effect sizes (Table~\ref{rq5_Partition_vs_Identity_statistical_results}), exhibiting a speedup ranging from 1.85x to 1.94x, as shown in Figure~\ref{rq5_graph}.
-In turn, the Mobile-Edge QEP strategy shows 1.09x to 1.47x lower median inference latency than the Mobile QE strategy (large effect sizes) as shown in Figure~\ref{rq5_graph} and Table~\ref{rq5_Partition_vs_Identity_statistical_results}.
-In general, this suggests that distributed model deployment across mobile and edge tiers can be an optimal choice compared to monolithic model deployment in a resource-constrained environment (such as mobile) when faster inference is a concern at no accuracy loss.
+The Edge Quantized Early Exit strategy outperforms the Mobile-Edge Quantized Early Exit Partitioned strategy with large effect sizes (Table~\ref{rq5_Partition_vs_Identity_statistical_results}), exhibiting a speedup ranging from 1.85x to 1.94x, as shown in Figure~\ref{rq5_graph}.
+In turn, the Mobile-Edge Quantized Early Exit Partitioned strategy shows 1.09x to 1.47x lower median inference latency than the Mobile Quantized Early Exit strategy (large effect sizes) as shown in Figure~\ref{rq5_graph} and Table~\ref{rq5_Partition_vs_Identity_statistical_results}.
+In general, this suggests that distributed model deployment across Mobile and Edge tiers can be an optimal choice compared to monolithic model deployment in a resource-constrained environment (such as mobile) when faster inference is a concern at no accuracy loss.
 This is due to similar reasons provided in RQ4 results (see second finding in Section~\ref{sec:rq4}).

-\textbf{For ResNet/ResNext, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud QEP strategies show 3.41x, 1.82x, and 1.44x lower average median latency, respectively than the Cloud QE deployment strategy.
+\textbf{For ResNet/ResNext, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud Quantized Early Exit Partitioned strategies show 3.41x, 1.82x, and 1.44x lower average median latency, respectively than the Cloud Quantized Early Exit deployment strategy.
 In contrast, in the case of FCN/DUC, they show 2.39x, 36.92x, and 38.28x higher average median inference latency.}

-For ResNet and ResNext, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud QEP strategies demonstrate a lower median inference latency of 3.12x to 3.70x, 1.80x to 1.84x, and 1.40x to 1.48x, respectively than the cloud QE strategy as shown in Figure~\ref{rq5_graph}), along with large effect sizes (Table~\ref{rq5_Partition_vs_Identity_statistical_results}).
+For ResNet and ResNext, the Mobile-Edge, Edge-Cloud, and Mobile-Cloud Quantized Early Exit Partitioned strategies demonstrate a lower median inference latency of 3.12x to 3.70x, 1.80x to 1.84x, and 1.40x to 1.48x, respectively than the Cloud Quantized Early Exit strategy as shown in Figure~\ref{rq5_graph}, along with large effect sizes (Table~\ref{rq5_Partition_vs_Identity_statistical_results}).
 Conversely, for FCN and DUC, the same strategies exhibit a 1.04x to 3.74x, 15.28x to 58.57x, and 15.91x to 60.65x higher median inference latency, along with medium to large effect sizes (Table~\ref{rq5_Partition_vs_Identity_statistical_results}).
 A possible explanation for these results is similar to the RQ4 results (see third finding in Section~\ref{sec:rq4}).
-Moreover, for the FCN subject, which has the lowest input data sizes among the four subjects, its Cloud QE deployment strategy also shows faster latency than its Mobile/Edge QE deployment strategies, as explained previously in RQ5 findings (Section~\ref{sec:rq5}).
+Moreover, for the FCN subject, which has the lowest input data sizes among the four subjects, its Cloud Quantized Early Exit deployment strategy also shows faster latency than its Mobile/Edge Quantized Early Exit deployment strategies, as explained previously in RQ5 findings (Section~\ref{sec:rq5}).